 Promoted pins is a paid advertising option on Pinterest.
 It offers you opportunities to promote your brand to an audience interested in all things visual.
-Pinterest is a paid advertising platform runs on CPC (cost per click) model that will let you pay only when someone clicks a pin.
+Pinterest's paid advertising platform runs on CPC (cost per click) model that will let you pay only when someone clicks a pin.

 Promoted pins offer a possibility to reach your audience by demographics and contextual factors.
 You can get the most value out of promoted pins by expanding your reach to people who might otherwise not see your pins.
 After getting their attention, you can convert that to social engagement, leads, and sales.

 Pinterest promoted pins offers a simple advertising module.
 Just dive in and get your promotions going.
 To start off, you will select a pin that you want to use to promote your brand.
 Next, you will set your goals and then you will choose your audience (potential pinners).
 Then you will set a CPC bid for your campaign and budget.

 Get the advantage of being in the lead.
 You can get better results from your campaigns due to limited competition.
 Now we will help you get most out of your campaigns with these 14 insightful tips:

 1. Single Out Your Potential Pinners

 As Paid promoted pins uses demographics of your target audience; you need to be particular about people who will see your pins.
-To serve this purpose, Pinterest gives you resources like language, location, device and gender to tailor your campaign according to your projected audience in order to increase its chances of success.
+To serve this purpose, Pinterest gives you resources like language, location, device, and gender to tailor your campaign according to your projected audience to increase its chances of success.

 2. Optimize for Right Keywords

 Pinterest promoted pins uses keyword-based advertising method to make it more tactical and targeted.
 By optimizing your campaign with right keywords, you make it more relevant to search queries of your target pinners and increase chances of users clicking on your paid pin.
 With a set of 150 keywords per promoted pin, Pinterest gives you enough leverage to gain more visitors from a variety of competitive keywords.